KevinLu43/ORAProject/README.md

    <img src="https://github.com/KevinLu43/ORAProject/blob/main/picture/ORA_hpsetting.PNG">
 </p>

 Table.
 1 shows the hyper parameter of machine learning model which were widely used recently and the setting of these models in GEM-ITH method.
+For base learner, support vector regression (SVR), random forest (RF), gradient boosting machine (GBM) are chosen for comparison.

 Data Collection and Analysis Result
 ---